-Wastewater in the Town is managed by private on-site waste disposal (septic) systems.
-The State of Wisconsin adopted a revised private on-site disposal system policy in 2000, COMM 83, allowing for conventional (underground) systems and alternative (above-ground) systems.
+The State of Wisconsin adopted a revised private on-site disposal system policy in 2000, COMM 83, allowing for conventional (underground) systems and alternative (above-ground) system.
 Per COMM 83, soil characteristics determine suitability for conventional and alternative on-site wastewater disposal (septic) systems.
 Septic systems in the Town include the following types: